cem256/mason_bricks/bricks/clean_layers/README.md

 [![Powered by Mason](https://img.shields.io/endpoint?url=https%3A%2F%2Ftinyurl.com%2Fmason-badge)](https://github.com/felangel/mason)

-A brick that generates data, domain and presentation layers for the given feature name and method name for clean architecture.
+A brick that generates data, domain, and presentation layers based on the given feature name and method name for clean architecture.

 ## How to use 🚀